-The Interpreter Education program is designed to provide education and training for individuals seeking careers in interpreting settings.
-Students gain basic knowledge, skills, and values necessary to communicate and interact with Deaf people.
-This program emphasizes the acquisition of American Sign language, the appreciation of Deaf culture, the appreciation of diversity in Deaf and hearing communities, and the process of interpreting.
-This option complements upper division coursework related to ASL interpreting at a four-year university.
+American Sign Language/English interpreters facilitate communication between two languages and cultures in a multitude of settings.
+Through the Interpreter Education option at Tulsa Community students gain basic knowledge and skills necessary to communicate and interact with Deaf people.
+This program emphasizes the acquisition of American Sign Language, the appreciation of Deaf Culture, the appreciation of diversity in Deaf and hearing communities, and theories and processes of interpreting.
+This option complements upper division coursework related to ASL/English interpreting at four-year university.